BrandonXu6106/obsidianpublish/content/thoughts/ethics.md

   - CPSC430
 ---

-Ethics is the rational systematic analysis of [[morality]].
+Ethics is the rational systematic analysis of [[morality.md]].

 Ethics is focused on the voluntary, moral choices.
 Ethics is _not_ concerned about involuntary choices or choices outside the moral realm.

 Workable ethical theory: produces explanations that aim to be persuasive to a skeptical, yet open-minded audience about what is "right" or "wrong"

-Especially important for technologists to grapple with as common wisdom may not exist for novel situations brought about by new technologies (see: [[Collingridge dilemma|Collingridge Dillemma]])
+Especially important for technologists to grapple with as common wisdom may not exist for novel situations brought about by new technologies (see: [[Collingridge dilemma|Collingridge Dillemma](Collingridge%20dilemma.md))

 ## 4 Unworkable Ethical Theories